johann-solo/oliveandmango.github.io/_posts/blog/2017-07-20-maple-ginger-soba.md

 excerpt: <p>Tender saucy shrimp and noodles.
 The perfect midweek meal which comes together quickly and will satisfy the whole family!</p>
 ---

 I'm going to keep this one brief guys.
 At least about the recipe itself.
 It's a great recipe that has a good little kick of heat in it and includes a good amount of veggies.
-Totally satisfy and the sauce is absolutely lick the bowl clean good.
+It's totally satisfying and the sauce is absolutely 'lick the bowl clean' good.
 <br>

 Both my husband and I love soba noodles and this right here is one of our favourite combos.
 The shrimp is not only tender and dripping of that delicious sauce but it also cooks up really fast meaning this dish comes together really quickly making it perfect for a midweek meal.